Vinhpc123/Vinhpc123/README.md

 <!--
 **Vinhpc123/Vinhpc123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## I'm Chris.
+I'm a web application UI developer & designer who lives in Charlotte, North Carolina.
+I love to work with TypeScript and Angular projects.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...